stracquadaniolab/baghera/docs/index.rst

 ===================================
 By Viola Fanfani (v.fanfani@sms.ed.ac.uk)

-StracquadanioLab, School of Biological Sciences, University of Edinburgh.

 The Bayesian Gene Heritability Analysis software (BAGHERA) estimates the contribution to the heritability of a trait/disease of all the SNPs in the genome (genome-wide heritability) and those nearby protein-coding genes (gene-level heritability).